What’s Carrying Angle of Elbow? Its Anatomy

 3. Superior articular surface The superior articular surface of the conoid process of the ulna is placed obliquely to the long axis of the bone.

-Normal carrying angle of elbow
+What causes increase and decrease in normal carrying angle of elbow

 Carrying angle measurementDeformity